 - qtbot fixture to simulate user interaction with Qt widgets. - Automatic capture of qDebug, qWarning and qCritical messages; - waitSignal and waitSignals functions to block test execution until specific signals are emitted. - Exceptions in virtual methods and slots are automatically captured and fail tests accordingly.

 1.2 Requirements

-Since version 4.0.0, pytest-qt requires Python 3.6+.
+pytest-qt requires Python 3.7+.

 Works with either PySide6, PySide2, PyQt6 or PyQt5, picking whichever is available on the system, giving preference to the first one installed in this order:

 - PySide6

 - PySide2

 - PyQt6

 - PyQt5